 Both harnesses are very comfortable, with sufficient padding throughout both the waist straps and leg loops.
 Four gear loops on each harness offer plenty of space for quickdraws, belay devices, and even cams if you begin trad climbing.
 In terms of safety, Black Diamond is the gold standard here in the United States, so you can be assured that these harnesses are rigorously tested to withstand extreme loads.
 And finally, these harnesses are available at a fantastic price.

-For an all-around entry-level harness, Black Diamond’s Momentum and Primrose are hard to beat.
+For an all-around beginner rock climber harness, Black Diamond’s Momentum and Solution are hard to beat.

 Black Diamond Half Dome Helmet